sergeinack3/PowerEduc/local/readme.txt

 Local plugins are used in cases when no standard plugin fits, examples are:
 * event consumers communicating with external systems
 * custom definitions of web services and external functions
-* applications that extend moodle at the system level (hub server, amos server, etc.)
+* applications that extend powereduc at the system level (hub server, amos server, etc.)
 * new database tables used in core hacks (discouraged)
 * new capability definitions used in core hacks
 * custom admin settings